Overview

 Calgary +15 Skywalk

-Snaking through skyscrapers across the city’s downtown, the +15 Skywalk is a 16km indoor pedestrian network of elevated walkways and 86 bridges connecting over 100 buildings. +15 is well-used by people who live, work, and visit downtown, but it can be a challenge to navigate.
+Snaking through skyscrapers across the city’s downtown, the +15 Skywalk is a 16km indoor pedestrian network of elevated walkways and 86 bridges connecting over 100 buildings.
+However, it can be a challenge to navigate for those who live, work, and visit downtown.

-In September 2023 the British Cartographic Society and Collins Bartholomew presented Steer with the John C. Bartholomew Award for Thematic Mapping for this entry.
+In September 2023 the British Cartographic Society and Collins Bartholomew presented Steer with the John C. Bartholomew Award for Thematic Mapping.
 The award is presented for originality and excellence in the field of thematic cartography, with emphasis on effective communication of the intended theme.
-In Spring 2024 the map was selected to be in the next edition of the Atlas of Design by the North American Cartographic Information Society, where it will appear accompanied by a brief commentary to showcase the work behind the map.
+Subsequently, in Spring 2024 the map was selected to be in the next edition of the Atlas of Design by the North American Cartographic Information Society, where it appears with a brief commentary on the work behind the map.

 Order your copy of the North American Cartographic Information Society (NACIS) Atlas of Design: Volume 7